a-karma/Bogor_Workshop/DAY_3/Session2.md

 ### Running iqtree
 Now we have the basics we will run iqtree.

-> `Exercise two`
->
-> Open a named screen and access the help file for iqtree, why do you think it

 Reopen the screen you made for running `iqtree`
-You should see that you have to reactivate the conda environment as well, when you enter a new session.
+You should see that you have to reactivate the conda environment when you enter a new session.

 IQtree is a very versatile program with many options but is very simple to use.

 To run it we are going to specify some parameters:
 > 1. The phylip alignment (`-s`)
 > 2. The sequence type (`-st`)